MAHA SHIVRATRI IS THE PIOUS NIGHT

 In Shiv Purana, it has been mentioned that Shiva prayers should be done in the following manner to get maximum benefit:-

 - SHIV LINGA.
-Shiva means auspiciousness and lingam means a symbol and when put together it means: ‘a symbol of the great God of the universe who is all auspicious’.
-It also means ‘the One in whom the whole of creation sleeps after dessolution.
+Shiva means auspiciousness and lingam means a symbol and when put together it means: ‘a symbol of the great God of the universe who is all-auspicious’.
+It also means ‘the One in whom the whole of creation sleeps after dissolution.
 The worship of Shiva in the form of Longa is most prominent.
 It represents as a symbol God Himself.
-Shiva lingam is to be bathed with water, milk and honey.
+Shiva lingam is to be bathed in water, milk, and honey.
 For purification of these, bel patra should also be added.
 Vermilion paste represents virtue, after bathing the Shiva Linga with water, honey, curd etc with utmost devotion vermilion paste is applied on it.

 - Natural fruits like berries are very dear to the Lord, hence these are offered.
 Fruits are also the sign of fulfillment of our desires and hence should be offered.

-- Then lamp is lighted.
+- The lamp is lighted.
 The lamp symbolizes knowledge and wisdom and keeps away our ignorance.
 If this is lighted with devotion and offered to the Lord, we can derive maximum benefits.